 Can you believe how luscious these puffs are?
 Even for someone who doesn’t have a sweet tooth, I find these irresistible!

-For more instructional photos on the cream puffs and other fabulous family-tested recipes, take a minute and visit Sandra’s Easy Cooking.
+For more fabulous family-tested recipes, take a minute and visit Sandra’s Easy Cooking.